joreynajr/HiCnv/README.md

-Lastly, digest the reference genome in with Mbo1 and HindIII, these will be used later in the HiCPro configuration process (# Rule digest_reference_genome):
+Lastly, digest the reference genome in with Mbo1 and HindIII, these will be used later in the HiCPro configuration process (Rule digest_reference_genome):
 <pre>
 snakemake --profile workflow/profiles/local results/refs/restriction_enzymes/hg38_mboi_digestion.bed
 snakemake --profile workflow/profiles/local results/refs/restriction_enzymes/hg38_hindiii_digestion.bed
 </pre>

 # Prepare the HiCPro config
-The HiCPro configuration file must be setup with the file paths from the digested before.
-This part has to be done manually and to the specification of [HiCPro](https://github.com/nservant/HiC-Pro) and store the configuration file within `/results/refs/hicpro/config-hicpro.{enzyme_name}.txt`.
+The HiCPro configuration file must be setup using digested files from the previous step.
+This step has to be done manually and as specified by [HiCPro](https://github.com/nservant/HiC-Pro).
+Once completed store the configuration file within `/results/refs/hicpro/config-hicpro.{enzyme_name}.txt`.

 # Download SRA paired fastq data
 Uses Rule download_paired_fastq_sra: